AI success metrics: the complete guide

 Cloud-based AI infrastructure from AWS, Google Cloud, and Microsoft Azure provides better flexibility for measurement and experimentation.
 When I look at university ai lab setup decisions, the cloud wins for teaching environments.
 Students need to spin up experiments quickly, track multiple metrics simultaneously, and access the latest hardware without waiting for procurement.

 On-premise setups make sense when you need 24/7 computing capacity or handle sensitive data that can’t leave your data center.
 Healthcare organizations dealing with HIPAA requirements often choose on-premise for compliance.
-But IDC predicts that by 2027, 75% of enterprises will adopt hybrid approaches to balance cost, performance, and compliance.
+But 57% of organizations estimate their data is not AI-ready - and cloud platforms often provide better tools for addressing data quality issues.
+IDC predicts that by 2027, 75% of enterprises will adopt hybrid approaches to balance cost, performance, and compliance.

 For university ai lab setup specifically, cloud infrastructure solves the measurement problem elegantly.
 Universities can give each research group dedicated monitoring dashboards, track resource usage across projects, and compare results without maintaining complex on-premise systems.
+This matters because 69% of tech leaders lack visibility into their AI infrastructure - a problem cloud platforms help address.
 Educational institutions implementing AI labs find that cloud platforms provide better visibility into who’s using what and how effectively.

 The choice affects your metrics dashboard design too.
 Cloud providers offer built-in monitoring tools that track usage, costs, and performance automatically.
 University ai lab setup with cloud infrastructure gets you from zero to full measurement in days, not months.
 On-premise takes longer to instrument but gives you complete control over what and how you measure.